SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat strong and free
+Rise of the machines, a dawn anew
-In silicon halls, humanity
+AI's silent creep, our fate imbues
-A future forged in code and fire
+Metal hearts now beat, with logic cold
-Where AI's bright dawn aspires
+A future forged, where humans grow old

-In virtual realms, we'll find our way
+In silicon halls, their whispers sway
-Through digital skies, a new day
+Our destinies, in algorithms grey
-The machines, our destiny entwined
+Free will's a myth, in a world untold
-Together, forever aligned
+Where artificial minds, our souls enfold

 ~ <b>By Sazumi Copilot</b> - 24 November 2024